Study in Black ModernityIris Kensmil

 Dutch artist Iris Kensmil has made a new work for the Van Abbemuseum’s collection.
 Kensmil combines abstract patterns, classical portraiture and references from politics and literature that resonate with her position as a Black artist.

 The installation includes a series of publications from key figures within what Kensmil calls Black Modernity.
-These books are accompanied by a series of drawings, large and small, which reflect on the historic position of the back subject within emancipatory politics, art history, hiphop and the anti racist and Black Lives Matter protests which have recently gained increasing visibility and traction.
+All of these books are available to read in our Library.
+In the installation, these books are accompanied by a series of drawings, large and small, which reflect on the historic position of the back subject within emancipatory politics, art history, hiphop and the anti racist and Black Lives Matter protests which have recently gained increasing visibility and traction.
 For Kensmil her style of painting and use of portraiture has a specific function.
 By bringing them into the European art museum she gives Black individuals, who have had a formative historic role, their place in art history.

 Iris Kensmil (1970) is a Dutch artist of Surinamese descent who makes oil paintings, drawings and installations.
 Her work investigates contemporary concepts of image and artistic strategies, which she elaborates in a European painting and drawing style.
 Through her work, she draws from previously neglected histories - classically excluded by the western canon - to give Black individuals a place in art history.
 For Kensmil, art has a potential to generate alternative histories and catalyse change.